10 Steps to A Healthier Bedroom

 - Keep indoor air clean

-While this may seem easy enough in theory, putting it into practice may be a little harder.
-With this in mind, we have broken these strategies into these easy-to-implement 10 steps to an organic bedroom.
-With these simple 10 steps to a healthier bedroom, you can create a safer environment for this all-important area of your home.
+While this may seem easy enough in theory, putting it into practice may be a little more complicated.
+With this in mind, we have broken these strategies into these easy-to-implement ten steps to a healthy bedroom.
+With these ten steps to a healthier bedroom, you can create a safer environment for this all-important area of your home.

 Getting Started: Creating a healthier sleeping environment